DalsinghPrabir/Generative-AI-at-a-Glance-LLM-Workflow--Explained-Simply/README.md

-# Generative-AI-at-a-Glance-LLM-Workflow--Explained-Simply
+**AI Explained Simply : Sharing My Learnings**

- AI would **revolutionize search capabilities**  and  will enhance human understanding and questioning.
+ **AI would revolutionize search capabilities**  and  will enhance human understanding and questioning.
  AI enhances human curiosity by generating questions beyond our current understanding, It empowers users to ask questions confidently and receive trustworthy answers.

- AI democratizes access to knowledge and answers for everyone , It democratizes knowledge, igniting endless curiosity and question-asking potential.
+ **AI democratizes access to knowledge and answers for everyone** , It democratizes knowledge, igniting endless curiosity and question-asking potential.

 **What is Generative AI (GenAI)?**